-College coaching allows students and their families to approach the college process with an informed perspective on the array of postsecondary options available for their child.
-The coaching process aims to prepare each child for the numerous elements of the college application process, while taking into account the goals of the parents and the child.
+College coaching allows students and their families to approach the college process with an informed perspective on the array of postsecondary options available for their children.
+The coaching process aims to prepare each child for the numerous elements of the college application process while considering account the goals of the parents and the child.
 The college coach has a wealth of knowledge about the colleges and universities that offer support for students with diagnosed disabilities.
 College coaching may begin as early as 9th grade, but families can start the process at any point during the student's high school career.

 One-on-one coaching to students and families to guide them through the college process, including help with the following: